-CEN's Banco da Mulher Project is an in-depth assessment of the bank with the objectives of (1) providing bank organizers with concrete recommendations, and (2) providing CEN and other organizations with a model to draw upon for future projects.
-CEN will evaluate Banco da Mulher and issue a report:
+CEN's Banco da Mulher Evaluation Project is an in-depth assessment of the bank with the objectives of providing bank organizers with concrete recommendations, and providing CEN and other organizations with a model to draw upon for future projects.
+CEN will evaluate the fund and issue a report:

-Most members of the communities in the lower Amazon, where CEN is currently working, have few options for accessing capital.
-Access to financial capital helps the poor increase income levels, build viable businesses and reduce financial vulnerability.
+Most members of the communities in the lower Amazon have few options for accessing financial capital.
+Monetary resources and access to financial capital help the poor increase their income levels, build viable businesses, and reduce their financial vulnerability.
 Entrepreneurs need capital to invest in equipment and materials to run their business.
-Today, their most common source of funds for starting and operating entrepreneurial activity is through their own savings or by borrowing from family members either living in or outside the community.
-Their ability to save and to access those savings is very limited however, which seriously undermines the growth of their micro-enterprise.
+Many aspiring entrepreneurs are unable to produce the collateral that commercial banks require for making loans, and because few are formally employed, they are unable to provide the salary history that banks require.
+Today, the most common sources of funding for starting and operating entrepreneurial activity are entrepreneurs’ own savings or money borrowed from family members; however, such funds are often very limited.
+Better access to capital is needed to stimulate microenterprise.

 Banco da Mulher is an Important Model in the Region